Student and Administrative Resources

 - Photo release form (Photos are private information; students must sign a release if you print or post photos from CIS field days.
 Parents must sign if the student is under age 18.)

-Registering/Withdrawing a Student from a Course (See page 35 of the Administrative Handbook for detailed instructions or watch the tutorial, below.)
+Registering/Withdrawing a Student from a Course (See page 35-38 of the Administrative Handbook and watch for a registration e-mail from email@example.com which will contain detailed instructions.)

 Advising (See page 23 of the Administrative Handbook for more information.)